integralong/integralong.github.io/_posts/2024-12-24-URS_Project_2.md

 layout: single
 ---

-# URS Research Project #2

-Subject: Assessing the clinical effectiveness of cologuard versus Colonoscopty in the early detetion of colorectal cancer.
+## Assessing the clinical effectiveness of cologuard versus Colonoscopty in the early detetion of colorectal cancer.